Traders bet on EADS bounce as merger with BAE faces hurdles

-PARIS/LONDON, Sept 17 Bets that a proposed EADS-BAE Systems merger will struggle to be completed or even fail are on the rise, signalling a possible recovery in the recently-hammered shares of EADS, the Airbus parent.
+PARIS/LONDON Bets that a proposed EADS-BAE Systems merger will struggle to be completed or even fail are on the rise, signaling a possible recovery in the recently-hammered shares of EADS, the Airbus parent.

 Hedge fund, merger arbitrage and options market positioning, along with short-selling data and technical charts all point to a bounce for EADS given the scale of the sell-off by institutional investors when tie-up talks were announced.